ThaminduR/identity-fraud-detection-sift/docs/config.md

     - `LoginStatus` - Whether the user authentication was successful or not.
 Accepted values `LOGIN_SUCCESS`, `LOGIN_FAILED`.
     - `AdditionalParameters` - Any additional parameters can be sent to Sift.

+**`getSiftWorkflowDecision()`**

+- This function returns the Sift decision ID for a given login event.
+The decision ID is a unique identifier for the decision selected for the login event during the workflow execution.
+Workflows and decisions can be configured through the Sift console.
+- If an error occurs due to an invalid API key, network issue or a Sift server issue, this function returns a null value.
+- The function takes the following arguments.
+  - `AuthenticationContext` - current authentication context.
+  - `LoginStatus` - Whether the user authentication was successful or not.
+Accepted values `LOGIN_SUCCESS`, `LOGIN_FAILED`.
+  - `AdditionalParameters` - Any additional parameters can be sent to Sift.

 **`publishLoginEventInfoToSift`**

 - This function publishes the successful or failed login events to Sift.
 This informs Sift that the current login attempt was successful/failed.